Prevent Child Abuse in Maine

 How do I report child abuse in Maine?

 You can report child abuse and neglect to the 24/7 Child Protective Intake Hotline at: 800-452-1999.
 This worksheet outlines the information mandated reporters will be asked.

 Mandatory reporters must complete mandated reporter training approved by the department at least once every 4 years.
-Here are instructions on how to sign-up for online mandatory reporter training in Maine.
+Here is online mandatory reporter training in Maine.